 We found 7 orthopedic surgeons who accept Humana Bronze 4850/HMO Premier near Springfield, OH.

-Dr. Ian Thompson practices orthopedics/orthopedic surgery and sports medicine in Springfield, OH.
+Dr. Ian Thompson's medical specialty is orthopedics/orthopedic surgery and sports medicine.
 He studied medicine at Wayne State University School of Medicine.
-Dr. Thompson honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Thompson accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments